pentandra/lifepreserver/README.md

 ## Thanks

-Thanks to the people that helped me come to grips with the power of nanoc,
+Thanks to the people that helped me come to grips with the power of Nanoc,
 including:

 * Dennis Defreyne, of course (https://github.com/ddfreyne/nanoc)